saulrichardson/credit-agreement-extraction/README.md

 ## Gateway-powered indexing (optional)
 - The repo now vendors the lightweight [agent-gateway](agent-gateway) as a git submodule.
 After cloning run `git submodule update --init --recursive`, then start it with your keys (`cd agent-gateway && make serve`) so the pipeline can call `/v1/responses`.
+- Model policy (enforced): all gateway calls use `openai:gpt-5-nano` with `reasoning=medium`.
+CLI flags/environment won’t override this.
-- Run indexing with a model to enable LLM anchor selection: `pipeline index --run-id demo --prompt prompts/prompt_all_comprehensive_v2.txt --model openai:gpt-4o-mini --gateway-url http://127.0.0.1:8000`.
-If `--model` is omitted, the pipeline keeps all heuristic anchors.
-When a model is provided, the run now FAILS if the gateway is unreachable or returns zero anchors (no silent fallback). `--max-anchors` has been removed; all anchors are sent.
+- Run indexing to enable LLM anchor selection: `pipeline index --run-id demo --prompt prompts/prompt_all_comprehensive_v2.txt --gateway-url http://127.0.0.1:8000`.
+The run fails fast if the gateway is unreachable or returns zero anchors. `--max-anchors` has been removed; all anchors are sent.
 - Outputs land in `runs/<run_id>/indexing/{item_id}_anchors.json`, which retrieval consumes.